pokacyb/Bird-Watchers/README.md

-# pokafoto
+# Bird Watchers

-Photo gallery webapp written in Go
+Bird pictures and sounds sharing website written with Go in the backend.